 - Document that the operator carries the specified types and amounts of commercial insurance.

 Depending on the applicable jurisdiction, there may be additional obligations imposed by local regulatory bodies especially situations that involve minors.
 Camps held in Massachusetts may fall under the regulatory purview of Massachusetts Department of Public Health at 105 C.M.R.
 430.000 et seq., “Minimum Sanitation and Safety Standards for Recreational Operators for Children” (the “DPH Regulations”).
-It is the camp operator’s responsibility to determine whether such rules applies to their camp, and if so, ensure that their program complies with DPH regulations.
+It is the camp operator’s responsibility to determine whether such rules apply to their camp, and if so, ensure that their program complies with DPH regulations.
+It is the TUB sponsoring office’s responsibility to assure each camp-licensee under their oversight fulfills the applicable risk management practices.
+Failure to do so exposes the cognizant department to the increased financial consequences imposed on the University for the portion of a loss that would have been transferred to the operator if the applicable standards and practices had been followed.